About OpenLobby

 What We Do

 We download every lobbying filing from the Senate LDA database, process it, and present it in a way that's actually useful.
-You can search by client, firm, lobbyist, issue, or keyword.
-You can track spending trends over time.
-And you can read our investigations into the most interesting patterns we find.
+Search by client, firm, lobbyist, issue, or keyword.
+Track spending trends over time.
+Read our investigations into the most interesting patterns.

 The Data